seocahill/maightro-site/source/articles/2023-draft-timetable.html.markdown

 With this tweak in place, the Ballina shuttle can provide a full integration to all trains, with fast connections to and from both Westport and Dublin as shown.

-**Notes on feasibility:**
+**Notes on feasibility of above:**

-Obviously nothing exhaustive done here but the following rough checks are noted:
+No programmatic testing was performed but the following sanity checks seem to pass at least:

 - As the existing crossover with the morning train happens in Athlone, the new crossing point would be in Tullamore and shouldn't pose any issues.
 - The train would depart a half hour after the current connection to Galway which is assumed feasible as later Athlone services run with 30 minutes headways between them.